-The Orthopaedic department consists of a large group of consultant Orthopaedic and Spinal surgeons who work as a cohesive group under the current chairmanship of Mr Fintan Doyle.
-The team has a crucial mix of seniority, public and private experience and highly regarded reputations, complemented by international research and experience, which is being put to use in Blackrock Clinic’s hi tech surgical theatres.
+Blackrock Clinic Orthopaedic Services department consists of a sizeable group of consultant Orthopaedic and Spinal surgeons who work as a cohesive group.
+It is currently under the chairmanship of Mr Fintan Doyle.
+The team has a crucial mix of seniority, public and private experience, and highly regarded reputations.
+International research and experience complement the mix, and are regularly put to use in Blackrock Clinic’s hi tech surgical theatres.

-Mr. David Moore is shortly to commence intramedullary limb lengthening to complement his deformity correction and reconstruction practice.
+- Mr. David Moore has commenced intramedullary limb lengthening to complement his deformity correction and reconstruction practice.

-Mr. Brian Hurson, too, has been with the Clinic since it opened and specialises in sports injuries, having operated on many well-known gaelic and rugby athletes over the years.
+- Mr. Brian Hurson, too, has been with the Clinic since it opened, specialising in sports injuries.
+He has operated on many well-known gaelic and rugby athletes over the years.